influxdata/docs-v2/content/influxdb/v2.3/influxdb-templates/use.md

 The `influx apply` command prompts you to provide a value for each environment reference in the template.
-You can also provide values for environment references by including an `--env-ref` flag with a key-value pair comprised of the environment reference key and the value to replace it.
+You can also provide values for environment references by passing an `--env-ref` option with a key-value pair comprised of the environment reference key and the value to replace it.

 ```sh